ChenHCY/AlgorithmsQuestion/README.md

 # LinkedList.toArray() Method:
 (Medium ==> Linkcode 56.
 Merge Intervals  && Leetcode 57.
 Insert Interval)

 LinkedList. toArray() method is used to convert and LinkedList into an Array.
-It returns the same LinkedList elements but in the form of Array only.Jul
+It returns the same LinkedList elements but in the form of Array only.

 The toArray() method of LinkedList/ArrayList is used to return an array containing all the elements in LinkedList/ArrayList in the correct order.